-You can’t execute the Windows installers by double click until you configure Wine as default Windows program loader.
-You can do this by creating Wine program’s symbolic link under the application directory.
+You can’t execute the Windows installers by double-clicking until you configure Wine as the default Windows program loader.
+You can do this by creating the Wine program’s symbolic link under the application directory.

 $ sudo ln -s /usr/share/doc/wine/examples//wine.desktop /usr/share/applications

-Right click on the file.
+Right-click on the file.
 Select Properties.
-Go to the ‘Open With‘ tab.
-You will find the ‘Wine Windows Program Loader‘ at the end in the list.
+Go to the ‘Open With’ tab.
+You will find the ‘Wine Windows Program Loader’ at the end of the list.
 Select the Wine program loader then click on ‘set as default‘.

-Now, you can launch any Windows installer files by double click or right click and selecting ‘Open with Wine Windows Program Loader‘.
+Now, you can launch any Windows installer files by double click or right-clicking and selecting ‘Open with Wine Windows Program Loader‘.

 - How to install Winetricks?

-Winetricks is an on top application which can be used to install additional Windows applications, games, DLL libraries, font’s, Windows components, Visual C++, Dotnet framework and many more things.
+Winetricks is an on-top application that can be used to install additional Windows applications, games, DLL libraries, fonts, Windows components, Visual C++, Dotnet framework, and many more things.
 Use this command to install ‘Winetricks’ on Ubuntu Linux.

 $ sudo apt install winetricks

 You can run Winetricks in GUI mode to install applications.
 Use this command to run Winetricks in GUI mode:

 You can install any application, game, Windows components, and many more in GUI mode.
 The installation procedure is quite simple.
 Follow the instructions.